 Grace H. Huynh (Fall 2003, NAE/ CDEW) recently completed her MD at Stanford University.
 She completed her PhD in Bioengineering at UCSF in 2007, where she studied convection enhanced drug delivery of particulates and small molecules to the brain.
 She is interested in health policy, drug delivery and translational medicine.
-If you wish to get in touch with Grace, please contact the Mirzayan Fellowship Program office.
 (Updated 9/2010)

 Horacio Murillo (Fall 2003, IOM/HSP) did his Mirzayan Fellowship in the Board of Health Sciences Policy at the Institute of Medicine.
 He did a MD-PhD program at the Mayo Clinic College of Medicine in Rochester, Minn. and his PhD was in Molecular Pharmacology and Experimental Therapeutics.
 He received his BA in chemistry/biochemistry from San Jose State University in San Jose, Calif.
 Through this fellowship, Horacio gained insights into the process of public policy making as it relates to biomedical research and clinical research training.
 Subsequently, Horacio became an Association for the Advancement of Science (AAAS), Science and Technology policy Congressional Fellow sponsored by AAAS in the US Senate HELP Committee.
-If you wish to reach Horacio, please contact the Mirzayan Fellowship Program office.
 (Updated 9/2010)

-Rebecca J. Romsdahl (Fall 2003, DBASSE/HDGC) holds a PhD in environmental science and public policy from George Mason University; her MS from Michigan State University and BA from Gustavus Adolphus College.
+Rebecca J. Romsdahl (Fall 2003, DBASSE/HDGC) holds a Ph.D. in environmental science and public policy from George Mason University; her M.S. from Michigan State University and B.A. from Gustavus Adolphus College.
 Rebecca has worked in environmental advocacy, taught hands-on ecology, and worked seasonally with the National Park Service, and the National Forest Service.
-She was also a fellow in the AAAS Science & Technology Policy program (2005-2006); she worked with the EPA Global Change Research Program and the US Climate Change Science Program.
-Rebecca is currently an assistant professor in earth system science & policy at the University of North Dakota where she teaches courses on environmental policy.
+She was also a fellow in the AAAS Science & Technology Policy program (2005-2006); she worked with the EPA Global Change Research Program and the U.S. Climate Change Science Program.
+Rebecca is currently an associate professor in the department of earth system science & policy at the University of North Dakota where she teaches courses on environmental policy and science communication.
 Her research interests include the human dimensions of global environmental change, protected lands management, and examining the roles of science, communication, and public participation in environmental policy-making.
-In her down time, Rebecca enjoys communing with the natural world through hiking, gardening, and visiting her family farm in Minnesota.
-Contact via email.
-(Updated 10/2011)
+(Updated 2/2016)

 Andrei A. Sirchenko (Fall 2003, DBASSE/CNSTAT) is a PhD candidate in economics at the European University Institute at Florence, Italy.
 He earned an MA in economics at the University of Iowa.
 He also earned an MS in biophysics and a BS in applied physics and mathematics from Moscow Institute of Physics and Technology.
 He has a beautiful wife (born in Siberia) and two wonderful daughters (born in the middle of Iowa and Tuscany).
 Upon completion of his PhD, Andrei hopes to continue his quest for a harmonious lifestyle.
-Contact through his personal web page or via email.
 (Updated 10/2011)